Let’s make the Gold Rush easy for upper elementary students with fun resources!

 The Gold Rush Escape Room

 I knew this one had to have some maps.
 Of course, we also needed to find gold.
-And finally, I added some reading to the tasks to make sure we covered those skills.
+And finally, I added some reading to the tasks to ensure we covered those skills.

 Take a look!

-The ending features the map showing the path gold seekers followed to get to California.
+The last task features a map showing the path gold seekers followed to get to California.

 Students must identify places on the map by reading some clues.
 Eventually, they piece all the clues together to open that last box.

 So much fun!
 The clip art I found for this set is spot-on in representing the gold rush tools, methods of travel, and people of the time.
 We loved learning about the stagecoach and forts that travelers found along the trail.

 The Escape Room resource has all the parts you will need, including my very detailed teacher’s guide.

 Y’all I am a direction-follower.
 I need the write-up for things.
 Like, when I open something new I read the directions first.
 So, just know that I am a little fanatical about adding those details in my resources for you!